GoogleChromeLabs/ps-analysis-tool/packages/ee-workflow/demo/README.md

 mainCanvas.addAnimator(animator, false, true); // true marks as checkpoint
 ```

-- Use the custom ID to refer to this checkpoint in your workflow logic or UI.
+- Use the custom ID to Demo reference(s) this checkpoint in your workflow logic or UI.
 - The checkpoint can be used for navigation, state restoration, or triggering specific actions.

 - Why define checkpoints?